JMU-CS/less-java/README.md

     * `./dotests.sh -s <file-name>`

 7. If you would like to use Eclipse, then run `gradle eclipse` to generate project files.

+If you use this project in an academic project, please cite the following paper:

+Paper: Zamua O. Nasrawt and Michael O. Lam.
+2019.
+Less-Java, more learning: language design for introductory programming.
+J. Comput.
+Sci.
+Coll.
+34, 3 (January 2019), 64-72.
+[ACM DL](https://dl.acm.org/citation.cfm?id=3306476)